 Previous GeneCards Identifiers for GRIK5 Gene

 This gene encodes a protein that belongs to the glutamate-gated ionic channel family.
 Glutamate functions as the major excitatory neurotransmitter in the central nervous system through activation of ligand-gated ion channels and G protein-coupled membrane receptors.
 The protein encoded by this gene forms functional heteromeric kainate-preferring ionic channels with the subunits encoded by related gene family members.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2014]

 GeneCards Summary for GRIK5 Gene

-GRIK5 (Glutamate Receptor, Ionotropic, Kainate 5) is a Protein Coding gene.
-Diseases associated with GRIK5 include autosomal recessive non-syndromic intellectual disability and schizophrenia.
-Among its related pathways are CREB Pathway and Transmission across Chemical Synapses.
+GRIK5 (Glutamate Ionotropic Receptor Kainate Type Subunit 5) is a Protein Coding gene.
+Diseases associated with GRIK5 include schizophrenia and autosomal recessive non-syndromic intellectual disability.
+Among its related pathways are Transmission across Chemical Synapses and Circadian entrainment.
 GO annotations related to this gene include identical protein binding and PDZ domain binding.
-An important paralog of this gene is GRID2.
+An important paralog of this gene is GRID1.

 UniProtKB/Swiss-Prot for GRIK5 Gene

 Receptor for glutamate.
 L-glutamate acts as an excitatory neurotransmitter at many synapses in the central nervous system.
 The postsynaptic actions of Glu are mediated by a variety of receptors that are named according to their selective agonists.
 This receptor binds kainate > quisqualate > domoate > L-glutamate >> AMPA >> NMDA = 1S,3R-ACPD.